Goldthwaite, Texas

-Goldthwaite is a town in Mills County, Texas, United States, that serves as the county seat.
-The population was 1,878 at the 2010 census.
+Goldthwaite is a town in and the county seat of Mills County, Texas, United States.
+Its population was 1,738 at the 2020 census, down from 1,878 at the 2010 census.

 History

 Goldthwaite existed as a small village prior to the arrival of the Gulf, Colorado and Santa Fe Railway in 1885.
 The population increased after the railway began selling lots.
 The town is named after George (Joe) Goldthwaite (1836–1892), an employee at the railway.
-Goldthwaite was once known as "The City of Windmills" because of the large number of wells in the city.
+Goldthwaite was once known as "the City of Windmills" because of the large number of water wells in the city; by around 1900, almost every household had one.